 By 24 to 36 months, the two groups showed similar levels of development.

 "Results show that ASD has a preclinical phase when detecting it may be difficult," explains Rebecca Landa, director of the Kennedy Krieger Institute's Center for Autism and Related Disorders and the study's lead author.
 "In some children with ASD, early signs of developmental disruption may not be ASD-specific."

 "Routinely administering general developmental screeners, such as the Ages and Stages Questionnaire, should begin in infancy, complemented by ASD-specific screeners by 14 months," suggests Landa.
 "Screening should be repeated through early childhood.
 If concerning signs of delay associated with ASD are observed in a child who scores normally on standardized tests, further assessment is warranted."

 Cite This Page (APA): Society for Research in Child Development.
 (2012, October 30).
-Study of First 3 Years of Life of Children With and Without ASD.
+Study of First 3 Yrs of Kids With and Without ASD.
 Disabled World.
-Retrieved September 19, 2021 from www.disabled-world.com/health/neurology/autism/asd-study.php
+Retrieved February 21, 2024 from www.disabled-world.com/health/neurology/autism/asd-study.php

 Disabled World provides general information only.
 Materials presented are never meant to substitute for qualified professional medical care.
 Any 3rd party offering or advertising does not constitute an endorsement.